 Check your assignment or ask your professor what style your paper should be in.

-Stop by the library reference section or library reference desk to look at the official
+Stop by the library reference section or library reference desk to use some of the different citation style guides.

 Check out the Broome Library's citation guides for additional help.